 Also, lure fishing for pike using artificial baits is the better method to adopt to locate the pike too because lure fishing, by its very nature, covers more water and therefore there’s more chance of your bait passing a hungry pike at some point as it’s being worked around the lake, river or canal.

-This is a must have item of tackle for any predator angler.
-If you see the rows of razor sharp teeth you’ll quickly see why.
-Those teeth will cut your hand if you aren’t careful, and as they are so sharp it will bleed for a long time.
+A must have item of tackle for any predator angler.
+Those razor sharp teeth will cut your hand if you aren’t careful, and as they are so sharp it will bleed for a long time.

 A pair of long-nosed forceps (generally around 12in long) are perfect for slipping between a pike’s jaws or up through its gill covers to remove hooks embedded in the jaw or mouth.